stomstech/RSS-To-Email/README.md

 # RSS-To-Email
-Contains and app RSS To Email
+RSS-To-Email is an app which can send RSS Feed to your email!
+It uses Calibre at backend!